BFarkascode/STM32_ClockDriver/README.md

 # STM32_ClockDriver

+Bare metal replacement code for HAL clock configuration on an STM32L0x3 mcu.
+PWM use case to show capabilities.

 ## General description
 We will be looking at various things in this project.
 Mind, none of the elements within the project are particularly necessary: unlike other drivers, I am yet to bump into bugs in the HAL clock/timer code that would seriously impede my capacity to program an STM32_L0x3.
 Nevertheless, for my own sanity, I have decided to transition away from HAL on all aspects, even if they were not showing any signs of being annoying.